shivam183/Kometa/README.md

 # Kometa

-Collection of my custom overlay builders for Kometa
+Collection of custom overlay builders for Kometa provided by JMXD

+This fork and particularly this branch is updated to support low quality codecs like AAC/OPUS/FLAC/MP3 - which JMXD has declined to add in the repo.

+This local branch will not be merged into main branch (as of now)

 ## audience_rating.yml